“Your mind is like a parachute: it works best when it is open.” – quoted by my Dad, source unknown.

 “You have to systematically create confusion, it sets creativity free.
 Everything that is contradictory creates life.” – Salvador Dalí.

-Many of us probably think large corporates are too conservative and cumbersome for creative thinking – and their leaders might well agree.
-However, some appear determined to use agile and lean methods to challenge assumptions and actively seek contrary customer signals.
-Rather than waiting for the market to disrupt them, they are creating internal teams or supporting start-ups that will disrupt their own business model for them.
+Many of us probably think large corporates are too conservative and cumbersome for creative thinking – and their leaders might agree.
+However, some are trying to use agile and lean methods to challenge assumptions and actively seek contrary customer signals.
+Rather than waiting for markets to disrupt them, they are creating internal teams or supporting start-ups that will disrupt their own business model for them.

 Cindy Alvarez is the author of Lean Customer Development and Director of user experience at Yammer (a Microsoft company).
 In a particularly interesting interview on First Round, she talks about behavioural economics and explains why customers are unpredictable (apparently, our assumptions on why they buy things are often wrong).
 The secret to success, she argues, is to nurture an insightful company culture.